 Before I start, let me make one thing clear.
-John Forde is a copywriter who lives in Paris.
-And a good friend with a great newsletter.
+John Forde is a copywriter with a great newsletter who's also a good friend.
 And me, I'm Sean D'Souza.
 Which of course makes it really weird when I say I used myself for inspiration.
 It sounds a lot more than weird, actually.
 It sounds egocentric.
 Let me assure it's got nothing to do with ego.

 And everything to do with desperation